ankitppatel07/database_project/README.md

 # Student Registration System using PL/SQL and JDBC.

-- Developed an application that registers and undergrad/grad student along with his/her choice of courses into the system using PL/SQL and implemented a  JDBC connection to store student information.
+- Developed an application to register an undergrad/grad student along with his/her choice of courses
+- Established database connection with the help of JDBC API to store student information into database
-- Implemented PL/SQL procedures, cursors, complex SQL queries and triggers that fulfill the various constraints and perform the task of checking the grades and pre-requisite courses before enrolling and de-enrolling a student from a course.
+- Implemented PL/SQL procedures, cursors, complex SQL queries and triggers to fulfill various constraints and checks grades and pre-requisite courses before enrolling and de-enrolling a student from a course

 Prerequisite: Oracle Database 12c installed on your PC.
 Also you need to set the Url in the java file in order to perform the jdbc connection to the data source.
 More info --> https://docs.oracle.com/cd/B28359_01/java.111/b31224/urls.htm#BEIJFHHB